quietui/quiet/docs/docs/components/progress.md

 ### Progress rings

-Set the `type` attribute to `ring` to show progress in the shape of a ring.
+Set the `appearance` attribute to `ring` to show progress in the shape of a ring.

 ```html {.example .flex-row}
 <quiet-progress label="Completion" appearance="ring" value="50">